3rd. Sunday of Advent (B)

 Why is Jesus not recognized today by those, so many of them, who were formerly professing Catholics or Christians?
 It is, to a certain extent, because many have succumbed to the lure and enticements of popular sin, or have fainted or despaired under the burden of personal and worldly cares.

-Dear Catholic People of God, we Catholics are the original Christians, members of the original body established by Jesus as His Church on the foundations of His Personally chosen and endowed Apostles, to whom He uniquely said:
+Dear Catholic People of God, as Catholics we are the original Christians, members of the original body established by Jesus as His Church on the foundations of His Personally chosen and endowed Apostles, to whom He uniquely said:

 I no longer call you slaves, because a slave does not know what his master is doing.
 I have called you friends, because I have told YOU everything I have heard from My Father.
 (John 15:15)